iffy/generalconference/data/eng/1984-04/004-jesus-the-christ-the-words-and-their-meaning/text.md

-# Jesus the Christ: the Words and Their Meaning
+# Jesus the Christ:the Words and Their Meaning

 Recently, while I was driving on the highway, a car passed.
 This was not unusual.
 The bumper sticker was a little different, saying, "Save the Humans."